indirect/andre.arko.net/content/post/2025-09-05-migrating-to-jj.md

 Still here?
 Cool, let’s talk about how jj is different from git.
 There’s [a list of differences from git](https://jj-vcs.github.io/jj/v0.13.0/git-comparison/) in the jj docs, but more than specific differences, I found it helpful to think of jj as like git, but every change in the repo creates a commit.

+#### operations

+A little bit like git's `reflog`, jj keeps track of not just every checkout but every single command that ever runs in the `jj op log` (which is short for `operation log`).
+Every op has its own ID, and you can always jump back to a previous repo state, no matter what command you just ran.

 Edit a file?
 There’s a commit before the edit and after the edit.
 Run a jj command?
 There’s a commit before the command and after the command.
-Some really interesting effects fall out of storing every action as a commit, like no more staging, trivial undo, committed conflicts , and change IDs.
+Some really interesting effects fall out of storing every action as a commit, like no more staging, trivial undo, committed conflicts, and change IDs.

 When edits are always immediately committed, you don’t need a staging area, or to manually move files into the staging area.
 It’s just a commit, and you can edit it by editing the files on disk directly.